-- a) The Electronic Communications Regulatory Authority fee, relating to Integrated Communications Operating Licences ("ICOLs"), to remain at 1.75%; - b) The Electronic Communications Regulatory Authority fee, relating to Submarine Communications Operating Licences ("SubCOLs"), to be set at 1.50%; - c) The general regulatory fees under paragraph 1 of the Schedule to the Electricity (Regulatory Authority Fees) Regulations 2018, payable by the Transmission, Distribution and Retail ("TD&R") Service Provider to remain at \$0.00475 per kilowatt-hour; and - d) The general regulatory fees under paragraphs 2 to 6 of the Schedule to the Electricity (Regulatory Authority Fees) Regulations 2018, payable by the Bulk Electricity Generation Providers is to remain as follows: - i.
-Utility-Scale Electricity Generation provider (greater than 25 MegaWatts of installed electricity generation capacity) to remain at \$1,000 per MegaWatt; - ii.
-Fossil Fuel Bulk Electricity Generation provider (greater than 0.5 MegaWatts but less than 25 MegaWatts of installed electricity generation capacity) to remain at \$1,500 per MegaWatt; - Waste-to-Energy Bulk Electricity Generation provider (greater than 0.5 MegaWatts but less than 25 MegaWatts of installed electricity generation capacity) and - to remain at \$1,500 per MegaWatt; - Renewable Energy Bulk Electricity Generation provider (greater than 0.5 MegaWatts but less than 25 MegaWatts of installed electricity generation capacity) - to remain at \$1,500 per MegaWatt;
+- a) The Electronic Communications Regulatory Authority fee, relating to Integrated Communications Operating Licences ("ICOLs"), to be decreased to 1.62%; - b) The general regulatory fees under paragraph 1 of the Schedule to the Electricity (Regulatory Authority Fees) Regulations 2018, payable by the Transmission, Distribution and Retail ("TD&R") Service Provider to remain at \$0.00475 per kilowatt-hour; and - c) The general regulatory fees under paragraphs 2 to 6 of the Schedule to the Electricity (Regulatory Authority Fees) Regulations 2018, payable by the Bulk Electricity Generation Providers is to remain as follows: - i.
+Utility-Scale Electricity Generation provider (greater than 25 MegaWatts of installed electricity generation capacity) to remain at \$1,000 per MegaWatt; - Fossil Fuel Bulk Electricity Generation provider (greater than 0.5 MegaWatts but less than 25 MegaWatts of installed electricity generation capacity) - to remain at \$1,500 per MegaWatt;

-v.
-Self-supply Generation License\ provider (greater than 0.5 MegaWatts of installed electricity generation capacity) - to remain at \$1,500 per MegaWatt.
+- iii.
+Waste-to-Energy Bulk Electricity Generation provider (greater than 0.5 MegaWatts but less than 25 MegaWatts of installed electricity generation capacity) and to remain at \$1,500 per MegaWatt; - iv.
+Renewable Energy Bulk Electricity Generation provider (greater than 0.5 MegaWatts but less than 25 MegaWatts of installed electricity generation capacity) to remain at \$1,500 per MegaWatt; - v.
+Self-supply Generation License provider (greater than 0.5 MegaWatts of installed electricity generation capacity) to be set at \$1,500 per MegaWatt. - d) The Electronic Communications Regulatory Authority fee, relating to Submarine Communications Operating Licences ("SubCOLs"), was recently set at 1 % and no further changes are proposed at this time.

-In addition, the RA proposes that the Minister of Home Affairs makes a regulation to establish the recommended service fees in accordance with Section 10 of this consultation document.
+In addition, the RA proposes that the Minister of Home Affairs makes a regulation to establish the recommended service fees in accordance with Section 10 of this preliminary report.